-Making the veggies more exciting it’s an exciting thing it itself, right?!?
+Making the veggies more exciting it’s an exciting thing in itself, right?

-I love aubergines in any type, form or shape.
+We love this miso aubergines recipe.
 I find aubergines to be one of those mysterious veggies, really versatile and fun to cook.

 My first eating experience of a miso aubergine was obviously in a local restaurant that served Japanese dishes, way over a decade ago.
 I did like it immediately and since then, I have prepared it myself many times.
 It is purely a delicious side dish, a real treat for anyone’s taste buds.

 Since I’ve tried preparing it at home to the best of my abilities (my favourite ‘activity’ – eat a dish prepared by someone else or in a restaurant and try replicating it myself- love it!) it removes the desire of eating it in a restaurant (I occasionally still do of course).
 I do enjoy a lot preparing my food myself, in the comfort of my own kitchen but most importantly knowing exactly what goes in feels a lot more comforting too.
 I am weird, I know!! ;-))

 My recipe it’s not an authentic one, but as I said, it’s a result of what I’ve tried to replicate since I’ve tasted miso aubergines for the first time.
 The recipe suffered many implementations since the first attempt and this is definitely the best of all versions.
 It is the mastered version that I’m now always preparing.
 The only difference could be the miso paste as I don’t always buy the same one.

 Miso paste comes in a few varieties, but in this recipe I have used Genmai one which is an organic savoury paste produced by using traditional fermenting methods, made from organic soya beans, brown rice and sea salt.
 It is a salty paste, so adding salt in this recipe is not needed.